KarazhanSucks/DBM-WotLKPlus/README.md

 (Thus removing all other DBM folders prior to installing this new one.)

 ## Installation of Trimitor's map file Patch
-Trimitor's (Discord: Trimitor#3873) patch has to be loaded last to be usable on the BlueRing client, therefore it has been renamed to Patch-Z.
+**No longer required as of August 23rd 2022** ~~Trimitor's (Discord: Trimitor#3873) patch has to be loaded last to be usable on the BlueRing client, therefore it has been renamed to Patch-Z.~~

-If there are any other patches you're using shift their letter up by one so that there aren't any duplicate patch-#.mpq files present.
+~~If there are any other patches you're using shift their letter up by one so that there aren't any duplicate patch-#.mpq files present.~~
-(E.g. Patch X, Y and Z exist already: existing X becomes W, existing Y becomes X, existing Z becomes Y, Map patch gets copied over; there shouldn't be any issues doing this.)
+~~(E.g. Patch X, Y and Z exist already: existing X becomes W, existing Y becomes X, existing Z becomes Y, Map patch gets copied over; there shouldn't be any issues doing this.)~~

-At this point in time there are no issues using Trimitor's map patch on BlueRing.
+~~At this point in time there are no issues using Trimitor's map patch on BlueRing.~~

 ## Installation of DBM files
 Copy over the DBM-# folders into the /Interface/Addons directory.